zealjeung/maka-trade/README.md

 >Probably next I will include volume data into the chart and pull-off a Minervini VCP strategy/setup.

 Latest:
 Ill stick with the line plot but now I already have the featured stock, the main index PSEI, volume, net foreign, and Sectors in one dashboard, which I often upload in Investagrams.
+I run the Append.py and ScreenerSectors.py